-The OSU Alumni Association Legacy Scholarship awards are for incoming freshmen or transfers who have a parent or guardian who is an Oregon State alumnus.
+The OSU Alumni Association Legacy Scholarship is awarded to a limited number of incoming freshmen or transfers who have a parent or guardian who is an Oregon State alumnus.
 This scholarship is designed to assist prospective students who may not otherwise be able to afford college.
 This is a competitive, need-based scholarship with a one-time value of up to $2,000.
 To be eligible for consideration, students must have a parent or guardian who is an Oregon State alumnus, a minimum 3.65 unweighted cumulative GPA, a minimum score of 1200 on the SAT (or its equivalent), and demonstrated financial need.
-Recipients are selected in March.
+Approximately 20 recipients are selected in March.

 OSU is one of the few universities to have an Army, Air Force, and Naval (Navy and Marine Corps) Reserve Officer Training Corps (ROTC) program on campus.
 The focus of the ROTC program is leadership, management, and character development in the hope of preparing students for careers in the Armed Forces.
 Scholarships are awarded via national boards and selectively by the commanding officers of each unit.
 OSU also provides select ROTC students with additional Provost and Foundation Scholarship money that is awarded based on merit and financial need.
 More information can be gained by the following sites:

 The OSU Scholarship Office evaluates any third-party scholarship information submitted to our office for validity, legitimacy, and applicability to OSU students.
 Scholarships are submitted from local, state, national, and international organizations and are not specifically affiliated with OSU.
 Students can learn more about third-party scholarships through OSU ScholarDollars.

 Tips for searching for third-party scholarships: